-C. Administering Claims Process, Determining Submitted Claims, and Seeking Court Approval of Claim Determinations and Distribution Plan
+B. Administering Claims Process, Determining Submitted Claims via Proof of Claim Forms with attached Documents, and Seeking Court Approval of Claim Determinations and Distribution Plan

 On December 31, 2021, the Receiver filed her Claims Motion with the Court, which, in relevant part, sought approval of the framework and procedures for a claims process through which recovered funds could eventually be distributed to claimants with approved claims.
-The Claims Motion has been fully briefed as of January 21, 2022.
-Now that the Court has approved the Claims Motion, the Receiver will move forward with mailing the approved Proof of Claim form to all potential claimants along with detailed instructions on preparing and submitting the completed form to the Receiver by the established submission deadline.
+On April 15, 2022, the Court approved the Claims Motion and the Receiver moved forward with mailing the approved Proof of Claim form to known potential claimants along with detailed instructions on preparing and submitting the completed form to the Receiver by the established submission deadline.
+The Claims Bar Deadline is September 28, 2022.
 Once that deadline passes and the Receiver has reviewed all timely-submitted claims, she will then file a one or more motions seeking the Court's approval of (i) her determinations of timely submitted claims, and (ii) an interim (and additional as necessary) distribution to claimants with approved claims and the source(s) of funds used to make any distribution(s).

-The Receiver has updated her informational website at www.propertyiireceivership.com to provide the latest guidance for prospective claimants.
+The Receiver and her staff will effectuate communications with all claimants regarding the Claims Process as Proof of Claims Forms are sent in.
+The Receiver has updated her informational website at www.propertyiireceivership.com to provide the latest guidance for prospective claimants and the Claims Process.

-D. Third Party Claims
+C. Third Party Claims

 The Receiver continues to analyze the existence and viability of potential claims against third parties that may have received payments or transfers to which they were not entitled to receive or persons or entities that provided services to or otherwise improperly benefitted from their affiliation with the Receivership Entities.
-It is too early to estimate whether or not the Receiver will bring any such claims or whether any claims will result in any recovery to the Receivership Estate.
-In proceeding with these determinations, the Receiver intends to consider a number of factors, including the cost-benefit analysis of bringing any potential claim.
+It is too early to estimate whether or not the Receiver will bring any such claims or whether any claims will result in any recovery to the Receivership factors, including the cost-benefit analysis of bringing any potential claim.
 Thus, the Receiver is not yet able to predict the likelihood, amount, or effectiveness of any particular claim or the claims as a whole.
 The Receiver may, however, plan to first offer those who are required to return money to the Receivership Estate the opportunity to do so cooperatively in an effort to avoid costly litigation for all involved.
 The Receiver intends to seek Court approval before instituting any such third-party actions.
-Case 0:21-cv-61176-AHS Document 81 Entered on FLSD Docket 05/02/2022 Page 39 of 40